womenandcolor/women-and-color-backend/README.md

 - The server should now be running on `localhost:8000`

 ### Start the frontend
-- You won't see anything on `localhost:8000` until you start the frontend server
 - Go to the [frontend repo][code-frontend] to clone the repo.
-Follow the setup instructions there, then refresh the browser.
+Follow the setup instructions there to start the frontend app.

 ## API Documentation